 - Whisk the melted butter, vegetable oil, eggs, and milk (or buttermilk) in a bowl until the mixture is uniform.

-- In another bowl, add 2 1/2 cups sifted flour, baking powder, and baking soda.
+- In another bowl, add 2 1/2 cups sifted flour, sugar, baking powder, and baking soda.
 Stir to combine.

 - Combine the whisked egg mixture with the dry ingredients, and stir.

 - Sprinkle 1 tablespoon flour over the blueberries.
 Then add the blueberries to the muffin batter.
 Stir only until they are mixed to avoid bursting the blueberries.

 - Fill each muffin cup 2/3 full with batter, and top with the streusel mixture.